- Acer Aspire V15 Nitro

 - Unknown SG Copy

 - A typical unbadged, early 1970s, Japanese, plywood SG.
 Like, I think, the cheaper Aria or Greco models.
 Has—or had, as the neck pup was replaced with a Seymour Duncan—the infamous “fake” humbuckers (i.e., single-coil pickups in disguise).
 Gave it a good clean and Graph Tech TUSQ nut.
-Planning a refret—my first.
+First guitar I ever refretted.
+Touched up the headstock a bit, too.

 - London City Comet Mk I